bluesky-social/indigo/cmd/relay/README.md

 The relay is relatively easy to build and operate as as simple executable, but there is also Dockerfile in this directory.
 It can be used to build customized/patched versions of the relay as a container, republish them, run locally, deploy to servers, deploy to an orchestrated cluster, etc.

 We strongly recommend running docker in "host networking" mode when operating a full-network relay.
+You may also want to use something other than default docker log management (eg, `svlogd`).

 ### Bootstrapping Host List

 The relay comes with a helper command to pull a list of hosts from an existing relay.
 You should shut the relay down first and run this as a separate command:

     ./relay pull-hosts

+An alternative method, using `goat` and `parallel`, which is more gentle and may be better for small servers:

+    # dump a host list using goat
+    # 'rg' is ripgrep
+    RELAY_HOST=https://relay1.us-west.bsky.network goat relay host list | rg '\tactive' | cut -f1 > hosts.txt

+    # assuming that .env contains local relay configuration and admin credential
+    shuf hosts.txt | parallel goat relay admin host add {}